 Being arrested for domestic violence can be a stressful experience.
-At the moment you are arrested, you might be confused as to what you should do and your first impulse might be to explain what happened and give the police your account of what happened.
+At the moment you are arrested, you might be confused as to what you should do and your first impulse might be to explain what happened and give the Police your account of what happened.
 However, it is important to keep in mind that you have Miranda rights during a domestic violence arrest in Ft.
 Lauderdale, which protects you from incriminating yourself.
-It is important to avoid speaking with the police if a lawyer is not present because you run the risk of implicating yourself.
-If you have been arrested for domestic violence and do not know what your next steps should be, retain a qualified domestic violence lawyer who can make sure your rights are protected.
+It is important to avoid speaking with the Police if a Lawyer is not present because you run the risk of implicating yourself.
+If you have been arrested for domestic violence and do not know what your next steps should be, retain a qualified domestic violence attorney who can make sure your rights are protected.

 Miranda Rights Explained

 The right to remain silent is grounded in the Fifth Amendment.
 It has been interpreted by a well-known United States Supreme Court case by the name of Miranda.
 The case was litigated in the mid-1960s and helped not only Law Enforcement, but everyone who works in the criminal justice system, determine when the Fifth Amendment privilege is applicable when it arises, and when a person has a right to remain silent based on the Fifth Amendment.

 A person has to be in custody, meaning that they have to be the subject of Law Enforcement and their freedom of movement has to be limited.
 It does not require an arrest, though an arrest is a type of form of being in custody.
 There are exceptions to this rule with the most common one being routine Berkemer traffic stops.
 An individual must also be the subject of interrogation.
 An interrogation has been defined as a question that is reasonably likely to elicit an incriminating response.
 Typically, questions of identification and booking-related questions do not fall under Miranda and the Fifth Amendment, because those types of questions are not leaning towards any type of incriminating response.

 Importance of Not Speaking to Police Without a Lawyer